 - in the case of litigation, the NGO is liable for damage payments;

 - a charity needs to be settled for at least 2 years in order to register the RO in China;

-- the foundation in China will be considered a legal entity in the country of origins.
+- the foundation in China will be considered a legal entity in the country of origin.